Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 - Relistor should only be used by patients who take opioid pain medicines.
 Tell your doctor if you stop taking your opioid pain medicine.

-- Serious stomach or bowel problems (eg, perforation) may occur with Relistor.
+- Tears in the stomach or bowel (perforation) have happened with Relistor.
 Tell your doctor right away if you have severe, worsening, or persistent stomach swelling or pain; severe or persistent nausea or vomiting; black, sticky stools; or bloody vomit.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Relistor while you are pregnant.
 It is not known if Relistor is found in breast milk.
 If you are or will be breast-feeding while you use Relistor, check with your doctor.
 Discuss any possible risks to your baby.